The name of this Section shall be the Texas Section of the Mathematical Association of America, Inc.

 The Distinguished Service Award Selection Committee shall consist of the Section Governor, and the two most recent Past Chairs of the Section with the Governor serving as the committee’s chair.

 The Distinguished College and University Teaching of Mathematics Award committee shall consist of the four elected directors with the Director at Large serving as chair.

-The Ron Barnes Distinguished Service to Students Award committee shall be comprised of the Student Activities Director and the two three most recent recipients of such an award with the Student Activities Director serving as chair.
+The Ron Barnes Distinguished Service to Students Award committee shall be comprised of the Student Activities Director and the two most recent recipients of such an award with the Student Activities Director serving as chair.

 The Student Activities Director shall: